How to Get Your Life Together: 15-Day Plan for Taking Control of Your Future

 As a matter of fact, the more aware you are about your aspirations, the easier it’ll be to differentiate between what you like and what you ultimately want to accomplish.
 As human beings though, we want more of everything we feel makes us happy: more money, more fun, more food, more attention and so on.

-Have we ever thought how this tendency relates with our ultimate ambitions?
+Have we ever thought about how this tendency relates to our ultimate ambitions?
 Long term achievements actually define our state of happiness not these short term gains.

 Medium-term goals help you monitor your progression and make sense of clusters of short-term goals.
 Short-term goals refer to every step that you take to move along your career and life.

 Write down the answers and start moving towards your end goals from day 1.
 Of course, you can edit them whenever you like but the point is to have them in mind!

 Day 2: Stop snoozing your alarm from today and be proactive rather than being reactive

 Five minutes of extra sleep won’t fulfill the deep urge for sleeping that you feel in the morning and you’d probably have the same feeling waking up at subsequent times.
 Some also believe that a little bit of extra sleep could help you refresh you, but it really is the other way round.